6 Best Chainsaw Bars of 2023 – Top Picks, Reviews & Guide

 - There are some exceptions.
-Some chainsaw bars are universal and will fit with any brand of chainsaw.
+Some chainsaw bars are universal and will fit on any brand of chainsaw.

 Each chainsaw only works with bars of the right length.
-The engine has to have enough power to get the chain up to cutting speed.
-Trying to run a chain around a 24-inch bar with a 32cc engine is like trying to power your car with the engine from a riding lawnmower: it might move, but not anywhere near fast enough to be useful.
+The engine has enough power to get the chain up to cutting speed.
+Trying to run a chain around a 24-inch bar with a 32cc engine is like trying to power your car with the engine from a riding lawnmower.
+It might move, but it won’t move very fast.

-- When trying to figure out how much bar length your chainsaw’s engine can run, your owner’s manual is the first place to look.
+- When figuring out how much bar length your chainsaw’s engine can run, your owner’s manual is the first place to look.

 - Be aware that the length of a chainsaw bar is measured from the outer tip to the point where it meets the saw (the heel).
 Uninstalled bars will look longer.

-- Owner’s manuals sometimes name ranges that are a bit too wide to be useful, so look at the following table for a second opinion.
-Keep in mind that these are general estimates, not guaranteed to work in every situation (specific always trumps general).
+- Owner’s manuals sometimes name ranges too wide to be useful, so look at the following table for a second opinion.
+Remember that these are general estimates, not guaranteed to work in every situation (specific always trumps general).